Anno-Wiki/icc2-backend/README.md

 # Intertextual Canon Cloud 2

+This is the backend project, and will be the primary location for documentation on the entire project.
+For the front end, see [`icc2-frontend`](https://github.com/malan88/icc2-frontend).

 ## About

 Intertextual Canon Cloud is a platform for displaying and annotating texts in a